-In her leisure time, Ms. Pecarek watches sports of all kinds, loves to read, spoil her dogs, and travel.
+In her leisure time, Ms. Pecarek watches sports of all kinds, loves to read, spoil her dogs and cats, and travel.
 By far, Ms. Pecarek’s favorite place to travel is anywhere in Scandinavia.
 Her recent trips include exploring the sites and traditions of Finland, Sweden, Denmark, Norway, and Iceland.

 Ms. Pecarek is moving into her tenth year as an Assistant Principal at Mandarin High and is passionately committed to the faculty and staff, its students and families, and cherishes the time she spends in service to them.Mr.
 Aaron Lakatoslakatosa@duvalschools.orgMr.
 Robert Baldwinbaldwinr@duvalschools.org